Tips for Taking the Stress Out of Homework for Kids

 Keep it positive

 Students often see homework as a type of punishment, so it’s important to help them understand how it benefits them.
-Explain that homework not only teaches them academic skills, but also enables them develop discipline and organisational skills.
+Explain that homework not only teaches them academic skills but also enables them to develop discipline and organizational skills.
 When they express anger and frustration about homework, don’t try to deny their feelings.
-Instead use this as an opportunity to talk about managing emotions.
+Instead, use this as an opportunity to talk about managing emotions.